hristost/hristost.github.io/projects/merp.md

 ```

 ## Backlight
 I had to write code to communicate with the `TLC59711` LED drivers.
 Communication is rather simple, as it only needs a Clock and Data line.
 I tied the clock of the driver to `SCK`, and the data line to `MOSI`.
 However, the `TLC59711` lacks a Slave Select (`SS`) pin.
-To accomodate for that, I added an `AND` gate that adds `SCK` and `SS`, and outputs to the data input for the driver.
+To accommodate for that, I added an `AND` gate that adds `SCK` and `SS`, and outputs to the data input for the driver.
 This way, the driver receives data all the time, but processes it only when `SS` is high.
 <figure class="full">
 <img src="/assets/img/merp/sch_and.png" style="max-width: 100%">
 </figure>

-The LED driver is impelemnted in `drivers/avr/tlc59711.{h, c}`.
-I modified `split_util.c` from Viterbi's firmware to continiously call functions that update the LED state.
+The LED driver is implemented in `drivers/avr/tlc59711.{h, c}`.
+I modified `split_util.c` from Viterbi's firmware to continuously call functions that update the LED state.
 Currently, the backlight is hardcoded to be rather simple: pressing any key sets its LED to on, releasing any key creates a ripple effect.
 If I have time, I might refactor my code and make a pull request to merge `TLC59711` support into QMK.